deadwater88/fakestack2/fakestack/README.md

 [heroku]: http://www.fakestack.us/

-Fakestack is a full-stack web app clone intended to replicate many of the features of Facebook.
-The back-end framework was builty using Ruby on Rails utilizing a PostgreSQL dataabase, and the front-end was built using React/Redux framework.
+Fakestack is a full-stack web app clone intended to replicate many of the features of Facebook as well replicates its UI design as accurately as possible.
+The back-end framework was built using Ruby on Rails utilizing a PostgreSQL dataabase, and the front-end was built using React/Redux framework.

 ## Features & Implementation

- **NB**: don't copy and paste any of this.
-Many folks will implement similar features, and many employers will see the READMEs of a lot of a/A grads.
-You must write in a way that distinguishes your README from that of other students', but use this as a guide for what topics to cover.

 ### Note Rendering and Editing